|GIMME A C! GIMME A A! GIMME|

 Got a flat on my motorbike yesterday.

 I was southbound on highway 400 near Barrie, Ont., and seconds after I passed a big sign that said "Staples," I ran over one.
-Honest.
-I have a picture!
+Or a nail.
+Or something.

 I had often wondered what it would be like to have your front bike tire blow at highway speed.
 For the record, it's pretty undramatic, which is, on balance, a good thing.
 (Get it?
 On balance?
 Sometime I surprise even me!)

 If you must get a flat on your bike, do it at around four in the afternoon near a big city.
 Summer and having a cellphone help.
 CAA coverage always cushions the blow(out) also.
 (Thanks to driver Dan and his colleagues at Classic Towing.)

 The tire blew at almost the very same time as -- 100 kilometres south -- my daughter Ria was winding up her first day at her new job as a funeral director.
 Done work, Ria could come pick me up.
 (At least she didn't fetch her old man as part of her new job.)